Vikki Gavin, Thyroid Thrivers

 My nickname is Giggles, but sometimes it’s just part of the act.
 One of the many faces I have developed over the years, to mask my hypothyroidism symptoms.
 Maybe, with proper healthcare and this new doctor, I can be the real GIGGLES again!

 To be honest, I really do not know where the beginning is with my Hypothyroidism story.
 I will start with what I do know.
-Depression is my one of my worst symptoms, something I have carried with me since my early, horrific teenage years.
+Depression is one of my worst symptoms, something I have carried with me since my early, horrific teenage years.
 I went through several traumatic things in childhood that forever changed my life.
-Recently discovering that BOTH of my grandparents suffered from thyroid disease, adds another layer to my overall awareness of how I got where I am today.
+Recently discovered that BOTH of my grandparents suffered from thyroid disease, adds another layer to my overall awareness of how I got where I am today.

 I have always joked around saying my drastic moods are a part of me being a Gemini.
 I can quickly go from one extreme to the other.
 Typically, I’m a happy-go-lucky person to the outside eye, those that don’t really know me.
 But those that do, know it can sometimes be an act (which might be true for all of us that suffer from this debilitating disease we know as hypothyroidism).
 Over the years, I’ve learned to wear many different, colorful and disguising masks.